Issa-samb/Kubernetes-Project/README.md

     - Organize configuration files (`values.yaml`) clearly.

 1. Deploy on a local Kubernetes Cluster
-    - The final deployment must be done using Helmfile on this machine.
+    - The final deployment must be done locally using Helmfile.

 1. Configure an Ingress Controller (NGINX)
     - Install Ingress NGINX in the cluster.